-I wanted to provide a quick public service announcement to help prevent people from looking foolish when shopping for a mattress.
+I wanted to provide a quick public service announcement to help prevent people from looking foolish when shopping for a mattress, making sure you lie down upon the mattress to test it instead of simply sitting upon the edge to “assess” the mattress and its edge reinforcement system.

 Don’t Have A Seat